chris-allsman/MC_GRN/README.md

 - numpy version 1.23.4
 - pandas version 1.5.1
 - scipy version 1.10.1

+There is also a transitive dependency on `pygraphviz` for visualizing graph results, which may require executing `pip install pygraphviz` and/or installing `graphviz` locally.
+If there are issues with generating visualizations, we have provided a Colab notebook which is verified to run.

 There are some package dependencies that need to be installed for R, which are listed below.
 All requirements can be installed via running the installation lines of code at the top of each R script needing these libraries.